 - In the Domains panel, your new primary domain is marked with a Primary label.

-Tip: If you're setting a new primary domain as a part of renaming your site or brand, follow our steps for moving your site to a new domain.
+Tip: If you're setting a new primary domain as a part of renaming your site or brand, follow our steps for maintaining your online following after changing your domain.